Are you new to Google Alerts?

-It’s never too late to get started.
-And you’ve chosen a good tool to sink your teeth into.
-Alerts can give you plenty of valuable information – for free – with very little effort.
+In fact, you’ve chosen a good tool to sink your teeth into.
+Alerts will give you plenty of valuable information – for free – with very little effort.
 Huzzah!

 Why do you want to use Google Alerts?

-In other words, you may as well try them out.
+In other words, you may as well try it out.